Minhtrna/9.5AI_techday/README.md

 # IMPORTANT
-speed is slow when calling api maybe it's cause by the internet speed of the server or the limit of free sup get huggingface pro may reduce the generate time.
+speed is slow when calling api maybe due to internet speed of the server or the limit of free sup get huggingface pro may reduce the generate time.

 # How to use